 In cases of an actual divorce decree involving clear custody by one parent, the school is to be informed by the custodial parent of this fact.
 A copy of the first page of the decree bearing the case number, the pages referring to custody and the relationship with the school, and the final page bearing the judge's signature are to be submitted to the school.
 Unless the decree indicates otherwise, school communications will be sent home to the custodial parent.
 Custodial parents should understand, however, that unless the divorce decree specifically limits the non-custodial parent's right to access the records, the non-custodial parent has a right to the same access as the custodial parent.
-We will, unless instructed by a court order, release such report cards, health records, referrals for special services, and communications regarding major disciplinary actions.
-This does not include daily classwork and papers or routine communications sent through the children to the home of residence.
+We will, unless instructed by a court order, release such report cards, health records, referrals for special services, and communications sent through the children to the home of residence.
 In these cases, the custodial parent is asked to cooperate with the school and share this information directly with the non-custodial parent.
 Unless prohibited by a court order, email communications such as the school newsletter can be sent to the non-custodial parent upon his/her request.